Demonicious/jql/README.md

 // .run() isn't used here.
 // I removed this table just to show it can be done. db.removeTable("someTable");

+// Just a simple test method() db.test()
+// Returns True if DB is working, otherwise False
 ```

 I plan to Make a lot of Optimizations and add more features (making it more sql-like)